 § Nearly 31% of adults 18 and older are considered obese.

 § Only 5.3% of high school students consumed fruits & vegetables 5 or more times per day.

 § About 3% of adults 18 and older consumed the recommended amounts of fruits & vegetables.

 § 28.5% of high school students and 35% of adults 18 and older consumed a sugar-sweetened beverage one or more times per day during the previous week.

 § Less than on quarter (24.2%) of high school students engaged in the recommended level of physical activity during the previous week (60 minutes per day).

 § Nearly 30% of adults 20 and older reported no leisure time physical activity.

 § One in ten adults (10.2%) 18 and older has medically diagnosed diabetes.

-An emerging area of interest among the health and wellness educators is heart health.
-Cardiovascular disease poses a serious long-term threat to the United States and its healthcare system.
+Heart health and the prevention of chronic diseases are topics of growing interest among Hoosiers statewide.
+In fact, cardiovascular disease poses a serious long-term threat to the United States and its healthcare system.
 Heart disease is the number one national and worldwide killer of men and women, and more than 600,000 Americans die of heart disease and stroke each year (Center for Disease Control and Prevention, 2013).
 Indiana has the 13th highest death rate from cardiovascular diseases in the country (American Heart Association, 2010).
-In the state of Indiana, heart disease is the number one cause of death (American Heart Association, 2010).The Indiana State Department of Health (ISDH) identified the following as the top priority public health issues for the state (2013):
+In the state of Indiana, heart disease is the number one cause of death (American Heart Association, 2010).